 When choosing a casegoods vendor, it’s important to consider whether the vendor has a manufacturing facility or not.
 Choosing a casegoods vendor that will need to outsource the manufacturing will likely result in an increase in production costs, compromise in quality, less room for competitive pricing, and even a lack of service support.
 When your vendor has manufacturing capabilities, you can be more involved in the process from planning to deployment.
-It’s also important to consider the years of experience, skilled team, and accreditations of the vendor.
-With experts and designers in-house, you’ll be granted a higher level of transparency in the overall process and can incorporate any ad-hoc changes to your products — even during the manufacturing process.
+Additionally, it’s crucial to take into account the vendor’s years of expertise, the competence of their team, and their accreditations.
+When you collaborate with a vendor that has in-house experts and designers, you’ll be granted a higher level of transparency throughout the entire process.
+This means you can seamlessly integrate any last-minute product changes, even while the manufacturing is underway.

-When considering the purchase of new hotel casegoods, many people don’t think about how handling, packing, and shipping will impact the overall cost of the project.
-Whether your casegoods vendor in the United States or based overseas could play a considerable role in your project.
-Choosing hotel casegoods manufactured overseas can result in higher handling, packaging, assembly, and freight costs.
-It’s also important to consider the lead times for your casegoods depending on the location of your vendor.
-In the last couple of years, there have been global supply chain issues creating massive delays.
-Lead times can be expected to double, or even triple, depending on the commodity, region, and importing stations.
+When considering the purchase of new hotel casegoods, many people underestimate how much handling, packaging, and shipping will impact the overall cost of the project.
+The choice of vendor and whether they are based in the United States or overseas plays a pivotal role in the decision.
+Opting for hotel casegoods manufactured abroad can lead to increased expenses in handling, packaging, assembly, and freight.
+Additionally, factoring in the lead times based on the vendor’s location is crucial, given the recent global supply chain challenges resulting in substantial delays.
+Lead times may see a doubling or even tripling effect, depending on factors like the commodity, region, and importing stations.

-As you can see, when it comes to selecting new hotel casegoods, there is a lot more to consider than just the cost.
+As you can see, when it comes to choosing new hotel casegoods, there is a lot more you need to consider than just the cost.
 It’s important to find a vendor/manufacturer that meets all your specific needs and can create casegoods that are cost-effective, high quality, and durable — and will be there to provide service support and touch-ups if ever needed.

 Contact WoodgeniX today to see how we can bring your casegoods vision to life.